 Preventing Sweet Corn Seedling Diseases

-Prevention is always best, of course, and with corn seedlings two main factors that promote disease are the quality of the seeds and the soil temperature and moisture level.
+Prevention is always best, of course, and with corn seedlings, two main factors that promote disease are the quality of the seeds and the soil temperature and moisture level.
 Low quality seeds, or seeds that are cracked or carrying a pathogen, are more likely to develop rot and disease.
-Cold soil temperatures, less than 55 degrees Fahrenheit (13 degrees Celsius), and wet soil also promote disease and make seeds and seedlings more vulnerable.
+Cold soil temperatures, less than 55 degrees F. (13 C.), and wet soil also promote disease and make seeds and seedlings more vulnerable.

 Caring for seedlings of corn the right way will help prevent any rot or disease.
 Start by choosing high-quality seeds, even if you have to pay a little more.
 Seeds that have already been treated with fungicide will guarantee they are not carrying pathogens into your garden.
 Don’t plant your seeds until the soil temperature is above 55 degrees F. (13 C.).
 Using a raised bed can help raise the temperature.